ComlanGiovanni/42-Exam-Rank-02/README.md

 ```

 <details>
-<summary></summary>
+<summary>Good luck 💚</summary>
-“First, solve the problem, write the code and then read it. ”  – Comlan Giovanni	Good luck 💚
+“First, solve the problem, write the code and then read it. ”  – Comlan Giovanni
 </details>